 How do I know who are speech language pathologist /speech therapist in India?

-These are the professionals trained for the assessment and treatment of all kinds of communication disorders.
+These are the professionals trained for the assessment and treatment of various Speech and Hearing Disorders.
 They should have the following qualification:

 - B.Sc.
 (Hons )Speech and Hearing/B.Sc.
 Speech and Hearing/Bachelor in Audiology and speech language Pathology(BASLP)